DataDog/integrations-extras/jfrog_platform_cloud/README.md

 Customers who use both JFrog and Datadog will be able to visualize Artifactory logs inside pre-configured Datadog dashboards.
 This integration also has built-in support for Datadog log pipelines which means logs streamed from JFrog will be preprocessed and automatically converted into the Datadog log format, allowing teams to uniquely name logs per their needs, drill down into Artifactory logs through searchable facets, and easily monitor their JFrog SaaS instance.

-At the initial release this integration will stream the following artifactory logs to datadog:
+At the initial release this integration will stream the following artifactory logs to Datadog:

 - **access-audit.log**
 - **artifactory-request.log**